-1.6.6 Quality Assurance and Verification
+1.6.6.
+Quality Assurance and Verification

 Quality assurance and verification activities provide an objective, independent review of inventory source data, methods and assumptions.
 These activities are primarily conducted to assess compliance with reporting requirements (e.g. comparing NAEI methods against international guidelines) and also to identify areas for future inventory improvement.
-QA and verification activities include:
+QA/QC and verification activities include:

 - 1. Assessment of improvements against recommendations and the Inventory Improvement Programme lists of required improvements. - 2.
-Official annual review of changes to estimates and trends, prior to submission, by stakeholders supplying key datasets and by UK government departments responsible for the inventory reporting. - Peer/Expert review of methods, assumptions and data sources for new / revised estimates and on a periodic basis for key categories to determine whether methods should be improved due to the availability of new datasets and assumptions (focussing on key categories). - 4.
+Official annual review of changes to estimates and trends, prior to submission, by stakeholders supplying key datasets and by UK government departments responsible for the inventory reporting. - 3.
+Peer/Expert review of methods, assumptions and data sources for new/revised estimates and on a periodic basis for key categories to determine whether methods should be improved due to the availability of new datasets and assumptions (focussing on key categories). - 4.
 Documentation of recalculations and changes to the estimates. - 5.
 Verification analysis (e.g. comparison of trends with trends in ambient measurements).

-This section describes a number of specific QA activities and procedures.
+This section describes a number of specific QA/QC activities and procedures.

-1.6.7 External Peer Review
+1.6.6.1.
+External Peer and Bilateral reviews